tauplatform/rhomobile-docs/docs/en/7.5/rhoconnect/push-client-setup.md

 ## Configuring a Rhodes Application for RhoConnect Push

-If you want your device to vibrate when it receives a push message, enable vibration in your Rhodes/RhoElements application in build.yml.
+If you want your device to vibrate when it receives a push message, enable vibration in your Rhodes application in build.yml.

 	:::yaml
 	capabilities: